How to Keep Your Construction Projects on Track Without Chasing Your Crew All Day

 Here’s how.

-1. Understand Why Projects Drift Off Track
+1. Understand Why Projects Drift Off Track in the Construction Planning Process

 • Unclear task assignments – Crews start late or redo work because they didn’t know the exact scope.